CVE-2025-62378

 Technical details

-The vulnerability stems from a logic flaw where when a message command is invoked using an alias, the ctx.commandName value incorrectly reflects the alias instead of the canonical command name.
-This behavior occurs in both middleware functions and within the command's run function.
-The issue has been assigned a CVSS v3.1 score of 6.1 (Moderate) with a vector string of CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:L/I:H/A:N, indicating local attack vector, low attack complexity, and low privileges required (GitHub Advisory).
+The vulnerability stems from incorrect handling of command aliases in the message command handler.
+When a message command is invoked using an alias, the ctx.commandName value reflects the alias instead of the canonical command name in both middleware functions and within the command's run function.
+This behavior contradicts the implicit documentation and examples that suggest ctx.commandName should represent the canonical command identifier.
+The issue is tracked as CWE-706 (Use of Incorrectly-Resolved Name or Reference) and has a CVSS vector of CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:L/I:H/A:N (Miggo, GitHub Advisory).

 Impact

-The vulnerability could lead to unauthorized command execution or inaccurate access control decisions.
-Developers who assume ctx.commandName is canonical may introduce unintended behavior when relying on it for logic such as permission checks, rate limiting, or audit logging.
-The impact primarily affects the integrity of command execution, with potential for low confidentiality impact (GitHub Advisory).
+The vulnerability can lead to unauthorized command execution or inaccurate access control decisions when developers rely on ctx.commandName for security-sensitive logic such as permission checks, rate limiting, or audit logging.
+The impact is particularly significant for applications that use this value for security validations (GitHub Advisory).

 Mitigation and workarounds

-The vulnerability has been patched in version 1.2.0-rc.12, where ctx.commandName now consistently returns the actual canonical command name, regardless of the alias used.
+The issue has been patched in version 1.2.0-rc.12, where ctx.commandName now consistently returns the actual canonical command name regardless of the alias used.
 For users unable to upgrade immediately, two workarounds are available: use ctx.command.data.command.name for permission validations, or include all command aliases in permission logic (GitHub Advisory).

 Additional resources